seletskiy/mainframe/PROTOCOL.md

 See [COMMANDS.md](COMMANDS.md) for examples of this format.

-## General
+### General

-All successfull responses for commands that does not return value start from `ok`.
+All successfull responses for commands starts from `ok`.

-All successfull responses contain `tick: 123` which specify tick on which response was generated.

 All error messages will be in form `error message: "text"`.

-## Ticks
+### Ticks

+Some commands return `tick` value in their response.

 Tick is UNIX timestamp with microsecond precision.

-Tick is same for all windows on same render interation.
+Tick is generated on render event for each window separately.